The temperate oceans of New Zealand and southern Australia...

 Eudyptes pachyrhynchus, 'Fiordland (Crested) Penguin'.
 Breeding endemic to New Zealand.

-This order includes the Albatross, Mollymawks, and all the petrels.
+This order includes the Albatross & Mollymawks, Storm Petrels, Prions, and all the other petrels.

 They are distinguished by their nostrils being enclosed in a tube that runs along the bill.